polymonster/hotline/readme.md

 ### Compute Systems

 Compute systems work similarly to `render` systems.
 They get passed a `pmfx::ComputePass` which has information about the compute workload that has been specified in pmfx files.
-The `dispatch_compute` function in the `ecs_examples` could be used for many purposes without needing to supply any new code because it allows generic dispatched based data that is configured in the `.pmfx` file.
+The `dispatch_compute` function in the `ecs_examples` could be used for many purposes without needing to supply any new code because it allows generic dispatched based data that is configured in the pmfx file.

 ```rust
 #[no_mangle]